-Calling in bugs for backup
+Calling bugs for backup in Manitoba

 “Ultimately what we wanted to do was leave the community with the capacity to take this on in future years,” says Jessie DeGrave, CIER project manager/research associate and project manager for the Brokenhead project.

-Invader: Common carp (Cyprinus carpio)
+Invasive species: common carp (Cyprinus carpio)

-Location: Delta Marsh, Manitoba
+Case study: Delta Marsh, Manitoba

-Removal methods: Exclusion screens
+Removal method: Exclusion screens